-a -
+aD.

 Home Add-On Tools Help

-RA RA

-1 1 A 8 Ö
+Δ $\mathbf{S}$

-Forum Training Documentation FIDE Warnings Error About
+Forum Training Documentation FIDE Guide Warnings Error Messages About

-Guide Messages

-Or nline Manu uals About
+Online Manu uals Theorem and the second About

-Warnings Appear He re:
+Warnings Appear Here:

 The Help window contains a variety of links to the EnergyPLAN website and to the documentation provided with EnergyPLAN.
 In the first group, there are links to the forum, training, and landing page of the EnergyPLAN website.